railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 The counterparts for procurement, inventory and production operations are given by the locations shown in the product form.
 The counterparts of reception and delivery operations are given by the locations shown in the partner form.
-The choice of stock location is determined by the configuration of the warehouse, linked to a Shop :menuselection:`Sales --> Configuration --> Sales --> Shop`.
+The choice of stock location is determined by the configuration of the warehouse, linked to a `Shop`, which can be defined using :menuselection:`Sales --> Configuration --> Sales --> Shop`.

 .. figure:: images/stock_product_location_form.png
    :scale: 75